Airline Outages are a Lesson for All Businesses When It Comes To IT Disaster Recovery Plans

 More and more, airlines need to look beyond just Plan A/Plan B. No doubt, Plan A starts with building production resiliency into the application itself, so that it is resilient to common infrastructure problems.
 Plan B might include failover to a standby system with minimal loss of data or delay.
 In this day of ransomware and data compromises/corruption, it’s becoming increasingly clear that companies also need a Plan C that enables them to recover from replicated backups at a remote location where that data is properly isolated.

 Finally, I sometimes wonder how often airlines truly test their disaster recovery plans.
 A plan that isn’t tested regularly is likely to be out of date as the systems, people, and processes change over time.
 You need to build muscle memory in your organisation for what to do and, more importantly, who does it.

 Here is a quick checklist that airlines can use to assess their risk of having a “full stop”” systems outage.

 When did you do your last application tiering and business impact analysis?
 How often do you do this?

-How do you categorize systems such as those that drive websites/ mobile apps/ airport departure screens- are they considered mission critical?
+How do you categorise systems such as those that drive websites/ mobile apps/ airport departure screens- are they considered mission critical?
 Important?